apache/echarts-doc/en/tutorial/dataset.md

 }
 ```

-Q: How to encode the fourth column in bubble size in bubble plot?
+Q: How to encode the third column in bubble size in bubble plot?

 A:
 ```js